VMoola/testing/examples/example.extra/instructions/arch.md

 Using a specific machine type makes things easier (debian default is q800). q800 has a limitation of 1000M!
 Display=curses & monitor=vc DOESN'T work (default works though)

+## Misc

+We can configure dract and use "dracut <output_file>" to generate an initrd for qemu's parameter if we want to preload modules for the kernel to have access to.
+Just pass "initrd=<dracut_file>" to qemu as well.

+Dracut can be used to make Unified Kernel Images and is versatile.
+Unfortunately, it is very heavyweight and I haven't figured it out yet.